sqorn/sqorn/docs/docs/tutorial.md

 Sqorn requires Node version 8 or above.

 Sqorn is a collection of libraries, one for each SQL dialect.
 Follow the instructions below to install the Sqorn library for your dialect and connect to your database.
+For additional options, refer to [Configuration](http://localhost:3002/docs/tutorial.html#configuration).

 ### Postgres